 While it may take some practice to get used to this is a very viable holster for anyone looking for an inexpensive but still very high quality drop leg holster for duty or tactical use.

 3.)
 Condor Tornado Tactical Leg Holster - Universal Drop Leg Holster

 If you need a universal holster to carry multiple different firearms, this is the best on the market.
 Condor manufactures nylon equipment for hard use for military and law enforcement personnel.
 Many people use their products because they are the perfect blend of quality and price.

 This is their tornado tactical leg holster and is one of the favorite drop leg holsters of online reviewers and shooters.
-It is an all nylon holster that can be easily adjusted to accommodate accessories like red dot optics and mounted flashlights flashlights mounted to your pistol.
+It is an all nylon holster that can be easily adjusted to accommodate accessories like red dot optics and flashlights mounted to your pistol.

 The thing that sets this holster apart is the ability to tailor it to any gun and accessory combination.
 It does excellently as a tactical holster where you will most likely be carrying a pistol as a secondary weapon alongside a rifle or carbine because it secures your pistol better than almost any other option, This added security can slow the draw considerably though.

 The nylon strap that covers the back of the gun can be difficult to engage, especially with gloves on in a stressful situation.
 This will slow down your draw but is only a big deal if your pistol is your primary gun.
 That feature might make it unsuitable for security or law enforcement work if your pistol is your primary gun.